alberti42/Keynote-Progress-Bar/README.md

 - `chapter`: (string) Name of the new chapter in your presentation.
 You can use double quotation marks if the chapter name contains spaces.
 - `skipDrawing`: (no argument) Skips drawing the progress bar for the current slide.
 This command is convenient to hide the progress bar on slides where it would overlap on some graphical elements.
 - `stop`: (no argument) Special command marking the last slide where the progress bar should be displayed.
 All slides after the `stop` command will be ignored.
 - `SameAsPrevious`: (no argument) Uses the progress bar image from the previous slide to avoid flickering during _Magic Move_ transitions.
-Check [[#6.3.
-SameAsPrevious|SameAsPrevious]] for more details.
+Check [this section](#same-as-previous) for more details.

 ### 5.2.
 Detailed options<a id="configuration-detailed"></a>